sakshamsinghania/ScholarScan/README.md

 ## Limitations

-- Result history is not persisted beyond process lifetime
+- Result history and user accounts are not persisted beyond process lifetime
 - Async task tracking is in memory and expires after a TTL
-- Production concerns like authentication, durable queues, and persistent storage are not fully implemented
+- User storage is in-memory (Postgres planned for a future phase)
+- Rate limiter uses in-memory backend (Redis planned for a future phase)
 - Document grading quality depends on OCR quality and question extraction accuracy
 - LLM-backed workflows depend on configured credentials and quota controls